 One of my most restorative ways of getting a break from my kids is to tell my husband and kids that I’m off the clock.
 I grab a book and a cup of tea or a nice glass of wine and I retreat to my bedroom for an hour or so.
 This is something I have to coordinate with my husband although I have been guilty of the desperate “I’m dropping everything because I need a break, so don't come in here” move.
 I get less interruptions (see also little fingers wiggling underneath my door if I try to plan ahead a little.

 Seriously.
 Spend time away from your kids.
 That's how to be a happier mom.

 No seriously.
 What do you REALLY want?
 Do you want to stay home with your kids?
 Do you want to have a career?
 A job where you make ends meet and help your family financially?
 Do you want to go back to school, to finish that degree you never started or get an advanced degree?
 Switch gears?
 All of these things?

 As a mom with kids at home who is finding herself at a career crossroads (see also a mom who has always sucked at that thing we call work-life balance) I found the book The Best of Both Worlds – How Mothers Can Find Full-Time Satisfaction in Part-Time Work by Beth Brykman to be both inspiring and enlightening.

-Women work for a lot of different reasons: to earn an income, to keep up professional accredidations or certifications, for fullfillment, for social interaction, to have something that is their own.
-If you have some flexibility, consider yourself lucky…a lot of mothers don’t.
-If you are able to at least put part-time work on the table, maybe it’s something to think about.
+Women work for a lot of different reasons: to earn an income, to keep up professional certifications, fulfillment, social interaction or to have something that is their own.
+If you have some flexibility, consider yourself lucky…a lot of mothers don't.
+If you are able to at least put part-time work on the table, maybe it's something to think about.